-Since mega-merger involves merging two very large companies into one, it poses greater opportunities for a company a company.
-For example, Apple and Disney buying shares from Pixar made a software and computer producing company getting in-touch with an animation-based company allowing it to expand its opportunities from mainly software computers to the animation industry.
+Since mega-merger involves merging two very large companies into one, it poses greater opportunities for a company.
+For example, Apple and Disney buying shares from Pixar made a software and computer-producing company get in touch with an animation-based company allowing it to expand its opportunities from mainly software computers to the animation industry.
 Whereas Disney, being an already large cartoon company has heightened its ability to produce animated films and shows.

 Mega Mergers in the US

-You may have heard plenty of famous companies that have merged, an example apart from Disney and Pixar, are Yahoo and Facebook, AOL and Time Warner Bros., Daimler-Benz and Chrysler, and who could forget the day when Microsoft bought Nokia, and many more companies that have produced good through merging their investments with one another.
+You may have heard plenty of famous companies that have merged, an example apart from Disney and Pixar, are Yahoo and Facebook, AOL and Time Warner Bros., Daimler-Benz and Chrysler, and who could forget the day when Microsoft bought Nokia and many more companies that have produced well through merging their investments with one another.

-One of the latest mega-merger deals is with the one of the biggest US Telecommunications company AT&T and that of DirectTV, which is one of the largest mergers in the history.
+One of the latest mega-merger deals is with one of the biggest US Telecommunications companies AT&T and that of DirectTV, which is one of the largest mergers in history.